A Family Affair

 NPR Radio reported that “Charles Tisdale was a champion of civil rights, a dedicated journalist who owned the Jackson, Mississippi newspaper called, appropriately enough, the Jackson Advocate.
 Mr. Tisdale bought the newspaper in 1978.
 And over the course of almost three decades, he published stories that gave a voice to the less fortunate, bringing to life the impoverished state of some of Mississippi’s majority black towns and exposing corruption among law enforcement officials.”

 Charles Tisdale made a commitment to ensure the newspaper survived Ku Klux Klan bombings and attacks from media outlets.
 The paper called it as it saw it.

 “… I carry a lot of Mr. Tisdale with me … The biggest gift he gave me was understanding what it meant to be committed to something.” – Ben Jealous, NAACP president.

 The paper encouraged discourse and critical debate and understood the importance of giving a voice to community ideas in his column Tisdale’s Topics.

-Harlem World has remained fiercely proud of its history and heritage and our commitment to maintaining excellence has always been at the heart of what we do.
+Harlem World has remained fiercely proud of its heritage, its independence and its commitment to living their best life in Harlem is at the heart of what we do.